fungyip/fungyip.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image:
+  image: /images/fung.jpg
 ---

 ## About
-I am Fung YIP, an Econometrician turned Data Scientist with a strong passion of predictive analytics using combo of Algorithmic / Statistical Modelling into real-world situations.
+Hi!
+I'm Fung YIP, an Econometrician turned Data Scientist with a strong passion of predictive analytics using Algorithmic / Statistical Modelling applied into real-world situations.

 I also love data blend in with iChing 易經, discovering the nature way harmoniously flowing to ‘Yin’ & ‘Yang’ 陰陽, establishing the Law of Cause and Effect 因果關係 and expressing way of simplicity through Data [0,1] Dao 易數道.